Mahounda/weather.project/README.md

 - [ ] Implement the methods in `weather.py`.
-- [ ] Verify that everything works as intended by running the tests from the command line with `python -m unittest tests/*.py` or by running tests directly in VS Code.
+- [ ] Verify that everything works as intended by running the tests from the command line with `python -m unittest discover -s tests` or by running tests directly in VS Code.

 ## Manually starting a guided tour of the project